- Office add-ins combine a configuration manifest with a web application that uses the JavaScript API to interact with documents and emails.

 - Choose the option from the quick selection menu {Office Application} Desktop (Edge Chromium), replacing {Office Application} with the app you want (Word, Excel, etc.).
 This launches the desktop application, loads the add-in, and attaches the debugger.

-During this process, the kit checks that all the previous requirements and shows in the terminal Detailed information if something goes wrong.
-The first Boot It may take a little while because necessary dependencies and certificates are being installed.
+During this process, the kit verifies that all prerequisites are met and displays detailed information on the terminal if anything goes wrong.
+The first boot may take a little while because necessary dependencies and certificates are being installed.

 - Open the extension again from its icon in the activity bar.